ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/refinfra-debug/debugging-bl33-uefi-5.md

 ## Debugging BL33 / UEFI

-Adding symbol files for UEFI requires you to boot the FVP once without debugging to retrieve the symbol file locations and memory addresses.
+Adding symbol files for UEFI requires you to boot the FVP once without debugging, so that you can retrieve the symbol file locations and memory addresses.

-After booting the FVP, notice that in the non secure AP console output, the UEFI load system helpfully shows where each driver is relocated to.
-In fact the UEFI load system pre-formats the output into `add-symbol-file` directives that can just be copy-pasted.
+After booting the FVP, notice that in the Non-secure AP console output, the UEFI load system helpfully shows where each driver is relocated to.
+The UEFI load system pre-formats the output into `add-symbol-file` directives that can just be copy-and-pasted.

 The log files are stored in:
 ```bash
 /<workspace>/rd-infra/model-scripts/rdinfra/platforms/rdn2/rdn2
 ```

-Since we are interested in the ``uart-0-nsec`` console, we can use ``grep`` to find all the symbol files.
+As we focus on the ``uart-0-nsec`` console, we can use ``grep`` to find all the symbol files.
 ```bash
 grep add-symbol-file refinfra-*-uart-0-nsec-*
 ```

 ![grep uart logs alt-text#center](images/grep.png "Figure 1.
 Grep UART logs")

-We can then copy these lines and append them to the list of symbol files like before.
+We can then copy these lines and append them to the list of symbol files, as before.

 UEFI runs in EL2, so modify the end of each line to be ``EL2:<address>``.